-- 1. Obtain an accessory building permit application from the Town website or the Town admin/clerk. - 2.
+- 1. Obtain an Accessory Building Permit Application from the Town website or the Town Admin/Clerk. - 2.
 Determine whether the proposed accessory building shall be located within the town-approved building envelope on the lot.
-The sketch of the town-approved building envelope for the lot is on file at town hall.
-Note: not all lots require a Town-approved building envelope for compliance with the Town land use plan.
-Lots created before the adoption of the plan (March 2002) do not have a town approved building envelope. - 3.
+The sketch of the town-approved building envelope for the lot is on file in the Town Hall.
+Note: not all lots require a town-approved building envelope for compliance with the Town Land Use Plan.
+Lots created before the adoption of the Plan (March 2002) do not have a town approved building envelope. - 3.
 Determine whether an existing driveway serves the property and will serve the proposed accessory building. - 4.
-Consult with Dane County zoning regarding their zoning permit and other requirements usually required for construction of accessory buildings (e.g., setbacks from lot lines, lot coverage, etc.).
+Consult with Dane County Zoning regarding their zoning permit and other requirements usually required for construction of accessory buildings, e.g. setbacks from lot lines, lot coverage, etc.